-As we never tire of saying, there is nothing new about Brazilian wines – just maybe that you haven’t tried any yet!
-It was the Portuguese who ‘discovered’ Brazil in 1500, thereafter Jesuit missionaries who introduced vines to the country and finally Italians, many of whom had emigrated from the Veneto and Trentino areas of northeast Italy, who first established commercial wine-making in Brazil in the late 19th century.
+As we never tire of saying, there is nothing new about Brazilian wines – just maybe that you haven’t tried them yet!
+It was the Portuguese who ‘discovered’ Brazil in 1500, thereafter Jesuit missionaries who introduced vines to the country and finally Italians, many of whom had emigrated from the Veneto and Trentino areas of northeast Italy, who first established commercial wine-making in Brazil in the third quarter of the 19th century.

 What type of wine will I be drinking – and which grapes will I find?

 Stylistically, Brazilian wines sit between the Old World and the New World, due in no small part to the enduring influence of European immigrants (especially Italians).
 The wines are generally very well made, clean, with pure fruit and at times can be highly aromatic.
 They tend to contain less alcohol than equivalent wines originating from similar latitudes in Chile or Argentina, for example.
-Ageing in oak barrels is used, but mainly only for reds, and often only for short periods (4-6 months), in 2nd or 3rd-use barrels.
+Barrels ageing is used but mainly only for reds and often only for short periods (4-6 months), in either new or used oak.
 While not overly tannic, many of the reds seem to find the ideal balance between fruit, acidity and tannins after several years, while the best examples are capable of great maturity.
 The whites are at their most expressive when planted at altitude, where they show delicate tropical and floral aromas, and are best drunk young.

 Brazil does not have any indigenous grape varieties, so plantings are dominated by the so-called ‘international’ varieties such as Chardonnay and Merlot, although these are frequently blended or made into sparkling wines.
 The volume of reds harvested outweighs whites by about 3:1.
 Reflecting the industry’s Italian heritage, there are small plantings of Nebbiolo, Teroldego and Ancellota, for example, while other lesser known European varieties such as Tempranillo (Spain), Touriga Nacional (Portugal), and Cabernet Franc, Tannat, Malbec, Marselan, Petit Verdot and Alicante Bouschet (France) can also be found.

 In recent years, wine critics and commentators have remarked on the good quality – and good value – of Brazilian sparkling wine, particularly the sweet Moscatos made using the Charmat (‘Tank’) method.
-For those whose preference is for drier styles, however, at Go Brazil we would highlight the excellent Traditional Method sparklers from the likes of Cave Geisse and Campos de Cima.
-Mario Geisse, founder of the eponymous company, managed Moet & Chandon’s operations in Brazil during the 1970s and for the past 40 years, his business has focused exclusively on sparkling wines, made only from Chardonnay & Pinot Noir.
-Campos de Cima is a much younger winery, where Frenchman Michel Fabre is head winemaker, and it shares the distinction with Cave Geisse of having won several medals at the International Wine Challenge.
+For those whose preference is for drier styles, however, at Go Brazil we would highlight the excellent Traditional Method sparklers from wineries such as Familia Geisse and Campos de Cima.
+Mario Geisse, founder of the eponymous company, managed Moet & Chandon’s operations in Brazil during the 1970s; founded in 1979, his own business has over the last 40 years focused exclusively on sparkling wines, made only from Chardonnay & Pinot Noir.
+Campos de Cima is a much younger winery, where until 2019 Frenchman Michel Fabre was head winemaker, and it shares the distinction with Familia Geisse of having won several medals at the International Wine Challenge.

 Moving on to still wines: